The first eight UK universities have been awarded 'Academic Centre of Excellence in Cyber Security Research' status

 Airline Flybe is providing flight crew with iPads to allow them access safety manuals

-Fears of a double dip recession have receeded slightly after the latest UK Services Purchasing Manager's Index (PMI) from Markit and the Chartered Institute of Purchase and Supply (CIPS) showed the economy grew at its strongest rate in the first quarter since the 2010 General Election.
-A strengtheni
+Fears of a double dip recession have receded slightly after the latest UK Services Purchasing Manager's Index (PMI) from Markit and the Chartered Institute of Purchase and Supply (CIPS) showed the economy grew at its strongest rate in the first quarter since the 2010 General Election.

 Recruitment firm max20 claims the number of NHS IT placements doubled in the first quarter, compared with last year

-EntaTech distributor and Digium, the communications provider, have announced a deal which sees Entatech distributing two of the vendor'ssolutions, writes Linda Endersby.
-Gayle Magee, director of worldwide distribution sales for Digium, announced "We are excited to expand our presence in the UK
+EntaTech distributor and Digium, the communications provider, have announced a deal which sees Entatech distributing two of the vendor's solutions, writes Linda Endersby.

 Object storage is an option for providers seeking to offer cloud storage services.
 Three organizations are now leveraging Caringo's object storage platform for cloud storage.